3lson/MovieRecommendationSystemVer1.0/README.md

 - **Rating System**: Users can rate the movies they have seen, which will influence future recommendations.
 - **Responsive Design**: The application features a modern and sleek interface built with Bootstrap.

+**User Authentication Issues**

+Please note that the user authentication feature has some known issues.
+Users may experience problems when trying to register or log in.
+We are actively working on fixing these issues in future updates.
+Please check back later for improvements or refer to the issues section for ongoing discussions regarding authentication.

 ## Future Improvements
 - **Enhanced Recommendation Algorithms**: Implement more sophisticated recommendation algorithms (e.g., collaborative filtering) to provide better suggestions.
 - **User Accounts**: Allow users to create accounts to save their ratings and preferences for a more personalized experience.